Written by Laurie Higgins

 A recent editorial in the New York Times confirms the results of my own online polling.
 President Trump appears to be gaining more conservative Christian voters than he is losing.

-Writing for the Times on October 5, Jeremy W. Peters compiles an impressive list of former Never Trumpers who are now firmly in his camp.… Continue Reading
+Writing for the Times on October 5, Jeremy W. Peters compiles an impressive list of former Never Trumpers who are now firmly in his camp.
+And quite a few of those on his list would identify as conservative religious voters.… Continue Reading

 Tags: Donald J. Trump, Dr. Michael L. Brown, Frank Bruni, George H.W.
 Bush, Glenn Beck, Jeff Sessions, Jeremy W. Peters, L. Brent Bozell III, Mike Pompeo, National Review, New York Times, Rex Tillerson, Rick Perry, Ronald Reagan